Demystify Culture

 — Robert F. Kennedy

-There are two kinds of innovative company cultures: those who make mistakes and those who lie.
+There are two kinds of innovative company cultures: those that make mistakes and those that lie.

 Kenneth Lay and Jim Owens shared similar backgrounds.
 The former chairman of Enron and former CEO of Caterpillar grew up in humble households.

-Each worked hard, took several jobs, studied at state universities, and earned PhDs in Economics.
+Each worked hard, took several jobs, studied at state universities, and earned a PhD in Economics.
 Both were successful — they became CEOs of Fortune 100 companies.

 However, the careers of these two leaders finished quite differently.
 Their mistake tolerance played a significant role.